Summary of the EUROlinkCAT Work package 4 protocol for submission for ethics approval

 What are we trying to do?

-This part of the EUROlinkCAT project will analyse:
+This part of the EUROlinkCAT project will look at:

-- Health and treatment of the children during their first 10 years of life
+- The number of children (with or without a congenital anomaly) with ill health during their first 10 years of life and how it is treated

 - Effect of diagnosing the congenital anomaly before birth on the health and treatment options